SAP-samples/btp-services-intelligent-routing/README.md

 Furthermore, decoupling of the connection allows scaling of the endpoints globally as close to the end-users as possible, minimizing latency, increasing up-time and performance.
 Different routing techniques like performance-based, availability-based, weighted, or geo-based are typically used.

-In this mission you will learn how to run multiple SAP Cloud Integration tenants (SAP Integration Suite) in parallel to apply the mechanisms mentioned above.
-Azure Traffic Manager will play a significant role in routing the traffic intelligently to different SAP Cloud Integration tenants.
+In this repository you will learn how to run multiple SAP Cloud Integration tenants (SAP Integration Suite) in parallel to apply the mechanisms mentioned above.
+Google Cloud DND and Monitoring Uptime checks will help in routing the traffic to different SAP Cloud Integration tenants.

 ### Current Position - What is the challenge?
 - Automatic Failover for SAP Cloud Integration (anticipating disaster recovery of SAP S/4HANA, or regular SAP Cloud Integration maintenance)